peterhinch/micropython-async/TUTORIAL.md

 loop's ``run_until_complete`` method.
 Examples of this may be found in the ``astests.py`` module.

+The event loop instance is a singleton, instantiated by a program's first call to ``asyncio.get_event_loop()``.
+This takes an optional integer arg being the length of the coro queue - i.e. the maximum number of concurrent coros allowed.
-The event loop instance is a singleton.
-If a coro needs to call an event loop method, calling ``asyncio.get_event_loop()`` will efficiently return it.
+The default of 42 is likely to be adequate for most purposes.
+If a coro needs to call an event loop method, calling ``asyncio.get_event_loop()`` (without args) will efficiently return it.

 ###### [Jump to Contents](./TUTORIAL.md#contents)